Mekuseo/Vet-clinic-database/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+> 3 key features of the application.

 - **Creating tables in SQL**
 - **Inserting tables in SQL**